 What to Wear: "Professional" vs. "Business Casual"

-With a new job or internship on the horizon (or even as you attend career fairs and networking events) it's important to put some thought into what you wear.
+With a new job or internship on the horizon (or even as you attend Meetups and networking events) it's important to put some thought into what you wear.
 Some may already have a closet of work-appropriate garments, ready for day-to-day use.
 Others may need to start from scratch, or close to it.
+If you're in need of some professional attire, check out our TigerThreads program.
 Here’s how to get started with office-ready essentials.